-As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter.
+As the litigation process is inherently uncertain, we are unable to predict the outcome of the above described matter if the approval of the settlement is appealed and the settlement does not survive the appeal.
 While we do maintain liability insurance, we could incur losses that are not covered by our liability insurance or that exceed the limits of our liability insurance.
 Such losses could have a material impact on our business and our results of operations or financial position.